octopus-network/octopus-appchain-anchor/README.md

 This contract has a set of functions to manage the value of each field of `appchain settings`.

+## Manage anchor settings

+This contract has a set of functions to manage the value of each field of `anchor settings`.

 ## Manage protocol settings

 This contract has a set of functions to manage the value of each field of `protocol settings`.